zithro/qubes-doc/arch-spec-0.3.md

 Below we assume the attacker compromised one of the VMs, and discuss potential attack vectors the at- tacker might use in order to compromise other VMs.

 **8.1.
-1-stage vs. 2-stage attacks**
+1-stage vs. 2-stage attacks** (OUTDATED)

 We can divide potential attacks on Qubes OS into two groups:

-1. one-stage attacks, that require the attacker find only one bug and exploit it in order to compromise the system (e.g. steal data from other VMs or compromise them),
+1. one-stage attacks, that require the attacker to find only one bug and exploit it in order to compromise the system (e.g. steal data from other VMs or compromise them),
 2. two-(or more)-stage attacks, where the attacker would have to chain two different exploits targeting two different bugs, in two different system components.
 E.g. one exploit to "get to" the storage domain, and